A different kind of all-inclusive

 When they say everything, they really mean it.
 At Country Kids, not only is all food and drink included, there’s also unlimited childcare at the kids’ club and two nights of babysitting so parents can enjoy local restaurants.
 There’s a shop where you can take what you need, from nappies to toothbrushes and ice creams, and the well-stocked wine cellar is a highlight.

-Laure sits with you at the start of the week to help craft a holiday plan that suits your family, whether that leans into sports or pure relaxation.
+At the start of the week, Laure sits down with every family to shape an itinerary around what they enjoy most, whether that’s sport, adventures or simply slowing down.
 The whole family can choose a spa treatment each, and there are activities like kayaking or tree-top adventures.
-Themed meals, include a BBQ, tapas, a carnival and a French evening with local live music.
+Themed meals include a BBQ, tapas, a carnival and a French evening with local live music.

 Have you been to anywhere like this?
+Would you like to?
 I’d love your recommendations.

 Our top travel planning tips